i18n-site/md/ilo/i18n.site/feature.md

 ### Naisinkronisar a Balabala a Panangitampok Iti Agdama a Kapitulo

-No i-scroll-mo ti linaon iti kannawan, aggigiddan nga itampok ti balabala iti kannigid ti agdama a mabasbasa a kapitulo.
+No i-scroll-mo ti linaon iti kannawan, aggigiddan nga itampok ti balabala iti kannigid ti agdama a mabasa a kapitulo.

 ## Nalamiis a Detalye